-Playing Perfectly – A Play Therapist’s Guide for Working with OCD and Perfectionism in Play Therapy: One-Day Workshop at the New York APT Conference – Buffalo, New York
+Playing Perfectly – A Play Therapist’s Guide for Working with OCD and Perfectionism in Play Therapy: Keynote, New York APT Conference

 Supporting a child struggling with obsessive compulsions and perfectionism can be incredibly challenging as the desire to move the child out of their rigidity and rituals can overshadow the deeper issues and stressors driving the behaviors.
 Obsessive Compulsive Disorder is a complex disorder as the reasons behind the behaviors vary from managing anxiety to past traumas to focused energy inside of a child driving them towards their genius and that which is most meaningful.
 Due to the complexity, therapists often mis-label, mis-understand and mis-guide these

 children in how to work with and understand their rituals and need for perfectionism.